 “We have this special platform, we connect to the whole city and our fans,” Leonsis said.
 “And if we can use it to raise awareness … that’s really important to us.”

 The MSE Foundation tries to help Washington in a number of ways, as defined by its five pillars.
 One of those five pillars is “hunger and homelessness.”

 ‘Whenever I came home from school each night, I knew there would be food on the table.
 That’s tragically not the case for everyone.’

 – Zachary Leonsis, son of owner Ted Leonsis

 Leonsis said he knew hunger and homelessness would be an important part of the foundation after his personal experiences volunteering around the area.

 “I saw who people really were.
 And it makes you realize that it could happen really to anyone,” Leonsis said.

 Over the past few years, the Wizards have had a standing relationship with D.C.
-Central Kitchen, an organization associated with famous chef José Andrés that makes meals
+Central Kitchen, an organization associated with famous chef José Andrés

 for people battling food insecurity.
 Instead of making these events required for all players, the team often seeks out guys who have a genuine interest in whatever issue is being presented.

 The team’s most recent D.C.
 Central Kitchen event was last year, but the experience hit home with some players.